drcallestrom/mz-example-workflows/batchsftpcollect/README.md

 # batchsftpcollect

 This demo shows how to ...
+The workflow:

 ***Pulse --> Analysis --> Aggregation --> Prometheus***